-- Image rendering performed pixel-by-pixel can be easily parallelized. - Graphics Processing Units (GPU) has similar (or even higher) degree of integration with the main processors (CPU). - They have huge number of parallel processors.
+- Image rendering performed pixel-by-pixel can be easily parallelized. - Graphics Processing Units (GPU) have a similar (or even higher) degree of integration with the main processors (CPU). - They have a huge number of parallel processors.

 E.g., GeForce GTX 1060 \sim 1280 cores.